-Figure 6-1 illustrates how to connect the Inverter/ Charger and Power Unit to the batteries.
-The cable from the Shunt/Fuse Block should be the only cable connected to the positive (+) terminal of the Coach Batteries.
+Figure 6-1 illustrates how to connect each Inverter/ Charger and the Power Unit to the batteries.
+Also see CONNECTING TWO INVERTER/CHARGERS in Appendix D for connecting both Inverter/Chargers to the batteries.
+The cables from the two Shunt/ Fuse Blocks should be the only cables connected to the positive (+) terminals of the Coach Batteries.